TheJKM/JKDesFireReader/README.md

 # JKDesFireReader
-Framework to read DesFire NFC tags with iOS 13 and Core NFC
+Framework to read DesFire NFC tags with iOS 13 and Core NFC.

+Documentation will be added very soon.